-Digital distribution platforms like Steam®, GOG.com®, and Battle.net® have games for the Mac OS, many of them the same games available for Microsoft® Windows®.
+Many digital distribution platforms have games for the Mac OS, many are the same games available for Microsoft® Windows®.
 In addition, if you have a Windows computer as well as a Mac, and you’ve purchased games for Windows, you should have access to the Mac version, as well.
 And vice versa.
-Games in the STEAMCLOUD® are cross-platform compatible, allowing Windows and Mac players to play together.

 Of course, like any other system, check your hardware specifications for the game you want to play to make sure it will run smoothly on your Mac.
-In general, if you have an Intel® Core™ processor and a separate GPU (not integrated with the CPU) you can play most games.
+In general, if you have an Intel® Core™ processor and a separate GPU you can play most games.

 While Macs are great at what they’re designed to do, older Macs might not have components installed that are robust enough for gaming.
 Check the specifications on all your hardware, but especially your integrated graphics card to make sure it can run the games you’re interested in without lagging or stuttering.